microsoft/azuredevopslabs/readme.md

                               </ul>
                               </li>
                               <li>
-                                  <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank"><strong>Azure DevOps Demo Generator:</strong></a> You can use the Azure DevOps Demo Generator to provision a project with pre-defined data on to your Azure DevOps Services organization.
+                                  <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank"><strong>Azure DevOps Demo Generator:</strong></a> You can use the Azure DevOps Demo Generator to provision a project with pre-defined data on to your Azure DevOps services organization.
                               </li>
                       </ul>
               </div>